-The Peekamoose-Table Mountain Trail from Peekamoose Road has one of the largest climbs in the Catskills with about 2800′ ascent to Table Mountain.
-Coming from Denning the ascent is less at about 1800′.
+The Peekamoose-Table Mountain Trail from Peekamoose Road has one of the most significant climbs in the Catskills with about 2800′ ascent to Table Mountain.
+Coming from Denning, the ascent is less at about 1800′.
 Spot two cars and do a point-to-point or an out-and-back from either trailhead.

-Coming in from denning via the Phoenicia East Branch Trail, it will give you the most direct access to the Fisherman’s Path.
-The Fisherman’s Path an unmarked herd path gives you access to Lone, Rocky, Balsam Cap, and Friday Mountains.
+Coming in from denning via the Phoenicia East Branch Trail will give you the most direct access to the Fisherman’s Path.
+The Fisherman’s Path, an unmarked herd path, gives you access to Lone, Rocky, Balsam Cap, and Friday Mountains.

 (23 miles through the Slide Mountain Wilderness, extremely challenging)